 The American Academy of Pediatrics provides useful information at healthychildren.org.
 In addition, while any individual may never show symptoms or require medical care, individual actions can put others at risk; Stanley is taking steps to help protect the health of the public overall.

 > Current Quarantining Cohorts (requires sign-in)

 As a treasured part of our community and the one around us:

-- Be responsible: Please prioritize social distancing to prevent community spread.
+- Be responsible: Please prioritize physical distancing to prevent community spread.
 Children pose a risk to more vulnerable populations, even if they may not develop symptoms or become sick from COVID-19.

 - Seek help: If you or a family member have symptoms, please follow protocols from the CDPH for seeking medical guidance, getting testing and managing infection.

 - Notify school: If a family member is diagnosed with COVID-19, please contact Tim, head of school, or Melissa, our student health coordinator; your information will be treated confidentially and, if needed, could aid us in cooperating with public health experts.

 We are advised by the CDE and CDC that the best step we can all take is to follow the same practices as you would during flu season: